intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

     the Editorial Stream.

-15. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless unless they are delayed while the IETF LLC resolves pending resource or contract issues.
+15. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless they are delayed while the IETF LLC resolves pending resource or contract issues.

 ### Community Calls for Comment {#cfc}